AlexMunoz905/Python-Cisco-Backup/README.md

 ## Usage

 To run this, you need to run `python3 run.py` in your terminal or command prompt.
-You'll get 4 prompts asking for the IP of the device you want the saved configuration from, the username, password, and enable secret.
+You'll get a prompt asking if you want to load the login information from a CSV file or manually fill it in.
 It will copy the saved configuration into a folder named `Output-Configs` in the same directory of the python file.
 The configuration file name will be the Cisco device hostname, date, and time.

 ## How to test the software

-This code was last tested October 31st, 2020.
+This code was last tested November 9th, 2020.
 The dependencies you need to run it are Python3, PIP, and Netmiko.

 ## Getting help